GoogleCloudPlatform/pubsub/load-test-framework/README.md

     the dropdown menu named "Role(s)".
 Select "Project Editor".
 The load test framework requires permissive access since it creates GCE templates, creates Pub/Sub topics, and modifies firewalls.
-If you are uncomfortable with the permissions, please use a new GCP project for testing the framework.
+If you are uncomfortable with the permissions, please use a new GCP project for running load tests.

     If you don't see the service account in the list, add a new permission, use the service account as the member name, and select "Pub/Sub Admin" from the